 The Distinguished Talent Visa Subclass 124 is designed for individuals who possess a renowned aptitude in a specific field and is nationally/internationally appreciated.
 The holder of a permanent visa under subclass 124 (offshore) can stay in the country as a permanent resident and apply for citizenship, if eligible.
 This visa allows the holder to study or work in Australia in their distinguished field of expertise.
 The holder of a Distinguished Talent Visa for Australia (Subclass 124) also gets the right to sponsor eligible relatives to stay as permanent residents in Australia.
 The Distinguished Talent Visa Subclass 124 also allows the holder to travel to and from Australia as many times as they wish for five years.

-For more detailed information on the benefits and conditions to apply for this Australian visa, reach out to our 124 visa immigration agents.
+For more detailed information on the benefits and conditions to apply for this Australian visa, reach out to E-Help Consultancy 124 visa immigration agents.

 To be eligible to apply for a Distinguished Talent Visa for Australia (Subclass 124) visa, the person must possess a specific talent, which has generated internationally recognised records for their excellence in the eligible field – a profession, the arts, research, sport, or academia.